ricobank/ricobank/README.md

 ### dpack

-Ricobank is set up to deploy using dpack.
-To deploy ricobank and create a new pack for it, run the `deploy-ricobank` task.
+To deploy ricobank and create a new `pack` for it, run the `deploy-ricobank` task.
 It will return the pack object and also write it to a json file in ./pack/.
 To load the pack,

 - `pack = require(path_to_pack_file)` or `pack = hre.run('deploy-ricobank', ...)`
 - `dapp = await dpack.load(pack, ethers, signer)`
 - `bank = dapp.bank`

-`dapp` contains `bank`, the core Ricobank object, and some other external utilities.
+`dapp` contains `bank`, the core `ricobank` object and some other contracts, all as ethers.js Contract objects.

-To create a CDP, approve your tokens to `bank`, and run `bank.frob(...)` using the ethers Solidity ABI.
+To create a CDP, approve your tokens to `bank`, and run `bank.frob(ilk, usr, dink, dart)` using the ethers Solidity ABI.

+- `bank.poke()` - update the par price
+- `bank.keep([])` - balance surplus/deficit
+- `bank.bail(ilk, usr)` - liquidate a position